UMTS: Air interfaces

 UMTS combines three different terrestrial air interfaces, GSM's Mobile Application Part (MAP) core, and the GSM family of speech codecs.

 The air interfaces are called UMTS Terrestrial Radio Access (UTRA).
 All air interface options are part of ITU's IMT-2000.
 In the currently most popular variant for cellular mobile telephones, W-CDMA (IMT Direct Spread) is used.
 It is also called "Uu interface", as it links User Equipment to the UMTS Terrestrial Radio Access Network.

-Please note that the terms W-CDMA, TD-CDMA and TD-SCDMA are misleading.
-While they suggest covering just a channel access method (namely a variant of CDMA), they are actually the common names for the whole air interface standards.
+The terms W-CDMA, TD-CDMA and TD-SCDMA are misleading.
+While they suggest just a channel access method (namely a variant of CDMA), they are actually the common names for the whole air interface standards.